 Call For Submissions: Teachers as Artists

-Maryhill Museum of Art, working in partnership with Oregon Art Education Association and Washington Art Education Association, showcases TEACHER talent by inviting educators to participate in the Washington Art Education Association: Teachers as Artists-Exploring Identity, an annual juried exhibition in the MJ Murdock Charitable Trust Education Center.
-This year we are inviting arts educators to submit works that explore their identity.
-The idea of “Exploring Identity” can manifest itself by any artistic style, media, or genre.
-Landscape, still life, abstract, or portrait, it is all a reflection of who we are.
+Maryhill Museum of Art, working in partnership with Oregon Art Education Association and Washington Art Education Association, showcases teacher talent by inviting educators to participate in Teachers as Artists, an annual juried exhibition in the museum’s M.J.
+Murdock Charitable Trust Education Center.

-Thirty-six total works of art will be selected.
-Jurors will also choose Best of Show, First, Second, and Third Place selections.
-These selections will receive a one-year Family Membership to Maryhill.
-During each exhibition, teachers whose work is accepted (and family and friends) will be invited to visit Maryhill Museum of Art free.
+In addition to the works of art selected for inclusion, jurors will also choose Best of Show, First, Second, and Third Place selections.
+Artists recognized by these selections will receive a one-year Family Membership to Maryhill.
+During each exhibition, teachers whose work is accepted (and family and friends) will be invited to visit Maryhill Museum of Art free of charge.